bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### Modem

 An abbreviation for modulator-demodulator.
 A modem is a piece of computer hardware (could be internal or external) used to send data through telephone or cable lines.
 While data on a computer is stored digitally, data on telephone and cable lines is stored in an analog form.
-Other than sending data, it is the modem's job to convert between digital and analog data.
+Other than sending data, it is the modem’s job to convert between digital and analog data.
 This is how modem gets its name - it modulates a digital signal into an analog signal, and then demodulates an analog signal into a digital signal.

 ### Mosaic